 A lot of the investment from the provider is upfront - the onboarding, training, and the time Client Success teams put into the relationship to ensure adoption of the platform throughout your organization, and within the SEO and content marketing teams.
 Most SEO tools are software only, it’s all online, figure-it-out-yourself training, with some online call-center type support.

-Or with other martech providers, oftentimes there is an initial onboarding fee, referred to as a set-up fee or integration charge, that can range from $2,000 - $10,000 and is usually structured as a time-bound project with tasks for both the purchaser and the SaaS provider.
+Or with other martech providers, oftentimes there is an initial onboarding fee SEO companies must pay.
+This is often referred to as a set-up fee or integration charge, that can range from $2,000 - $10,000 and is usually structured as a time-bound project with tasks for both the purchaser and the SaaS provider.

 The longer-term agreements also give your SEO software provider the ability to invest in continued innovation and add more features and functionality to the platform. seoClarity is especially proud of this, if two clients request it, we build it.
 Updates to the SEO software should be extremely important to you as an SEO team.
 If a platform isn’t consistently providing updates and introducing new features, there is an issue.

-Finally, the largest costs lie in the data collection, warehousing/storage, and building an infrastructure that can deliver not only the massive amounts of data, but also the machine learning to drive the insights to you as fast as you can think about it.
+Finally, the largest SEO costs lie in the data collection, warehousing/storage, and building an infrastructure that can deliver not only the massive amounts of data, but also the machine learning to drive the insights to you as fast as you can think about it.

 Everything you see in a demo or read on the site may not be included in the proposal or the package that’s presented to you, so it’s really important to make sure you understand what’s NOT included so there are no surprises later.